crate/crate-python/DEVELOP.rst

 - Add a section for the new version in the ``CHANGES.rst`` file

-- Commit your changes with a message like "prepare release x.y.z"
+- Commit your changes with a message like "Release x.y.z"

 - Push to origin/<release_branch>

 - Create a tag by running ``git tag -s <version>`` and push it ``git push --tags``.
-  This will trigger a Github action which releases the new version to PyPi.
+  This will trigger a Github action which releases the new version to PyPI.

+- Announce the new release on the `GitHub Releases`_ page.

 On branch ``main``: